 The predominant soils found to occur, according to the U.S. Department of Agriculture, Natural Resource Conservation Service, Web Soil Survey, include Christiana-Downer Complex, Russett-Christiana complex, and Russett Christiana-Urban land complex.
 Marlboro clay is not present on-site; however, Christiana clay and critical slopes are present on-site.
 A geotechnical report, including a slope stability analysis, is required with the acceptance of the PPS.
 The TCP1 shall show 1.5 factor of safety lines, if any, for both unmitigated and mitigated conditions.
 The geotechnical analyses shall be performed in accordance with the Prince George's County requirements, Techno-Gram 005-2018.

 An unapproved SWM plan (29311-2022-0) was submitted with this application.
 The unapproved plan shows the use of two submerged gravel wetlands, two micro-bioretention facilities, and a bioswale to meet the stormwater requirements for the site.
-The revised layout of SE-22002 is not consistent with the layout shown on the unapproved SWM plan.
-The SWM technical plan shall match the layout of the SE site plan and TCP2, prior to issuance of the first permit.
+Technical SWM management design is subject to approval by DPIE prior to the issuance of permits.